shssoichiro/oxipng/README.md

 which is assumed to be dead as no commit has been made to it since 2013.
 The name has been changed to avoid confusion and potential legal issues.

+The core goal of rewriting OptiPNG was to implement multithreading, which would be very difficult to do within the existing C codebase of OptiPNG.
+This also served as an opportunity to choose a more modern, safer language (Rust).

 OxiPng is a PNG compression optimizer.

-In the typical use case, OxiPng recompresses PNG image files losslessly, converts external formats (BMP, GIF, PNM and TIFF) to optimized PNG, and performs PNG integrity checks and corrections.
+In the typical use case, OxiPng recompresses PNG image files losslessly and performs PNG integrity checks and corrections.
+Future implementation of other features is planned.

 ## Building